phreda4/r3/README.md

 The language has a BASIC DICTIONARY that is already defined, from which new WORDS are defined that will be used to build the program.

+The start of execution is marked with the word colon ` : ` alone, not as a prefix.

+The code is in a text file, you can include code files (word definitions) with the prefix caret `^` indicating the file name below.

+The included code will only add to the caller's dictionary words that are marked as exported ( prefixes `::` or `##` ).

+If the included code contains the start definition "colon" ` : `, it will be executed before starting the program, to initialize structures or states.

 ## BASE word list:

 We use `|` to indicate comment until the end of the line (the first exception to word separation).

+We use `^` to indicate include a library, the name end in the end of the line too.

 Each word can take and/or leave values of the DATA STACK, this is expressed with a state diagram of the stack before -- and after the word.